JunWeiChua/LattSAC/README.md

 - Chua, J. W., Lai, Z., Li, X. & Zhai, W. LattSAC: A Software for the Acoustic Modelling of Lattice Sound Absorbers.
 Virtual and Physical Prototyping (2024). https://doi.org/10.1080/17452759.2024.2342432

 ## Contacts
 If there are any suggestions or contributions, the user may write to zhaiweigroup@gmail.com.
+Alternatively (Until May 2025), you can write in directly to me (Chua Jun Wei) at chua.junwei@u.nus.edu.